Translate

 individuals with disabilities in achieving employment outcomes

 a.
-Develop, agree to, and review State goals and priorities
+Develop, agree to, and review the Division’s state goals and priorities.

 b.
 Evaluate the effectiveness of the vocational rehabilitation program and